 druid, and the lines that follow are what you’ll see returned from crow.

 Before trying to do anything fancy, we’ll need a blank slate to work with.
-To do that, we’ll call crow’s reset function to return to the default state:
+To do that, call crow’s reset function to return to the default state:

 Now ask crow to say hello:

 You should see your request, along with crow’s response in the console:

 'hello' tell crow that this is a string and not a variable.
 Strings are like text: what-you-see-is-what-you-get.
 Variables on the other hand, are names that have data associated.

 > value = 3

 To make sure crow understood, ask it to print the value of

 crow remembered our number!
 Now we can do things with it.
 How about some arithmetic:

 nil then you’ve likely made a typo somewhere.